Vrilya/Hylian-Grimoire/README.md

 - Preview message boxes with game-style text rendering, item icons, colors, choices, highscore tokens, ocarina staff display, credits text, and multi-box messages.
 - Open the preview in a separate window with zoom, column layout, alignment guides, and always-on-top support.
 - Manage glyph profiles for editor display characters, glyph images, and preview glyph widths without accidentally changing the intended byte values.
+- Read glyph images and widths directly from supported ROMs, edit them in the Glyph Manager, and write the changes back to the ROM.
 - Remap glyph byte usage across the active script.
 - Edit ROM title-screen text for supported retail ROMs.
 - Apply supported ROM tweaks from the Tools menu.